California dive boat captain indicted on multiple counts of manslaughter in connection with fire that left 34 dead - Local News 8

 California dive boat captain indicted on multiple counts of manslaughter in connection with fire that left 34 dead

-The captain of the Conception dive boat, which went up in flames off the coast of California last year leaving 34 people dead, was indicted on Tuesday on 34 counts of seaman’s manslaughter, the US Attorney’s Office in Los Angeles said Tuesday.
+The captain of the Conception dive boat, which went up in flames off the coast of California last year leaving 34 people dead, was indicted on Tuesday on 34 counts of seaman’s manslaughter, the US Attorney’s Office for the Central District of California said.

-According to the indictment, Jerry Nehl Boylan, 67, “was responsible for the safety and security of the vessel, its crew, and its passengers,” the US Attorney’s Office said.
+A federal grand jury alleges Jerry Nehl Boylan, 67, “was responsible for the safety and security of the vessel, its crew, and its passengers,” according to a statement from US Attorney Nick Hanna’s office.

 The indictment alleges that Boylan caused the deaths of 34 people “by his misconduct, negligence, and inattention to his duties.”